yezz123/ormdantic/docs/contributing.md

 ### Including

-To Build Ormdantic Documentation we need the following packages, which are:
+To Build ormdantic Documentation we need the following packages, which are:

 - `mkdocs` - The tool that builds the documentation.
-- `mkdocs-material` - The theme that Ormdantic uses.
+- `mkdocs-material` - The theme that ormdantic uses.
 - `mkdocs-markdownextradata-plugin` - The plugin that allows to add extra data to the documentation.

-#### Tips and guideline

-- Check the currently
-  <a href="https://github.com/yezz123/Ormdantic/pulls" class="external-link" target="_blank">existing
-  pull requests</a> for your language and add reviews requesting changes or approving them.

-> You can <a href="https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request" class="external-link" target="_blank">add comments with change suggestions</a> to existing pull requests.

-> Check the docs about <a href="https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-reviews" class="external-link" target="_blank">adding a pull request review</a> to approve it or request changes.

-> Check in the <a href="https://github.com/yezz123/Ormdantic/issues" class="external-link" target="_blank">issues</a> to see if there's one coordinating translations for your language.

-- Add a single pull request per page translated.
-That will make it much easier for others to review it.

-For the languages I don't speak, I'll wait for several others to review the translation before merging.

-- You can also check if there are translations for your language and add a review to them, that will help me know that the translation is correct and I can merge it.

-- Use the same Python examples and only translate the text in the docs.
-You don't have to change anything for this to work.

-- Use the same images, file names, and links.
-You don't have to change anything for it to work.

-- To check the 2-letter code for the language you want to translate you can use the table
-  <a href="https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes" class="external-link" target="_blank">List
-  of ISO 639-1 codes</a>.

 ## Testing

-all the dependencies that you need to test Ormdantic, which are:
+all the dependencies that you need to test ormdantic, which are:

 ### Including

 - `pytest` - The tool that runs the tests.
 - `pytest-asyncio` - The plugin that runs the tests in the background.

+and other dependencies that are needed to run the tests.

 ### Generate a Test Report

-As we know, the tests are very important to make sure that Ormdantic works as expected, that why i provide a multi test for and functions to provide a good test.
+As we know, the tests are very important to make sure that ormdantic works as expected, that why i provide a multi test for and functions to provide a good test.